 HMRC is responsible for the management of taxes in the United Kingdom.
 They are also responsible for the collection of taxes owed to the government.
 HMRC debt management is a process by which HMRC collects taxes owed by an individual or company.

 HMRC debt management is when HMRC takes action to collect taxes owed, such as through court action.
-If you owe taxes to HMRC, you may be able to negotiate a payment plan.
+If you owe taxes to HMRC, you may be able to negotiate with HMRC a payment plan.
 This can help you to avoid some of the consequences of not paying your taxes, such as penalties and interest charges.

 HMRC debt management can be a complex process, so it’s important to seek professional advice if you’re struggling to pay your taxes.